-CSPG 33 - Business, Computer and Information Technology
+CSPG 33 - Business/Computer and Information Technology, PK-12

-Business, Computer and Information Technology programs provide students with the fundamental concepts and tools of business, computer, and information technology.
-The skills that students take from these programs are necessary for living and working in today’s world, including business environments and applying a variety of business principles and techniques which are used in personal, postsecondary and occupational settings.
+Business/Computer and Information Technology (BCIT) programs provide students with the fundamental concepts and tools of business, computer, and information technology.
+The skills that students take from these programs are necessary for living and working in today's world, including the application of business principles and techniques which are used in personal, post-secondary, and occupational settings.

 Grade Level Scope of Certificate

-A person holding a valid certificate for Business, Computer and Information Technology is qualified to teach Business, Computer and Information Technology courses in grades K-12.
+A person holding a valid certificate for Business/Computer and Information Technology is qualified to teach business and basic computer and information technology courses in grades PK-12.

 Certification Assignment

-The Business, Computer and Information Technology educator is qualified to teach courses which include areas of computer software applications and incorporate the use of business-related and industry-specific software.
-Course and program content in this area includes, but is not limited to: keyboarding, word processing, information processing, working with a database, spreadsheet manipulation, desktop publishing, accessing shared information resources via networks or Internet, multi-media, web-page design, and other emerging software.
-Also included are business programming and operating systems, including hardware and software applications.
+The BCIT-certified educator is qualified to teach courses which include areas of computer software applications and incorporate the use of business-related and industry-specific software.
+Course and program content in this area includes, but is not limited to, keyboarding, word processing, information processing, database application, spreadsheet manipulation, desktop publishing, accessing shared information resources via networks or Internet, multi-media, web-page design, and other emerging software, as well as business programming and operating systems, including hardware and software applications.

-Other courses and programs which the Business, Computer and Information Technology educator can teach include areas such as entrepreneurship, international business, business math, accounting, banking and finance, marketing concepts, merchandising, management concepts, American and global business economics, consumer economics, budgeting, investing and taxes, personal finances, small business management, electronic commerce, business and consumer law, sales and contracts, business organization, insurance, business/English/communication, etc.
+Other courses and programs which the BCIT-certified educator is certified to teach include entrepreneurship, international business, business math, accounting, banking and finance, marketing concepts, merchandising, management concepts, American and global business economics, consumer economics, budgeting, investing and taxes, personal finances, small business management, electronic commerce, business and consumer law, sales and contracts, business organization, insurance, and business communication.

 Certificate Clarifications

-Individuals holding Pennsylvania certificates for Office Technology (or the older Typewriting certificate), Data Processing, or Secretarial may teach the above computer and technology-related courses which are related to the content of the certificates which they hold in K-12.
+Individuals holding Pennsylvania certificates for Office Technology (or the older Typewriting certificate), Data Processing, or Secretarial may teach the above computer and technology-related courses which are related to the content of their certificate(s).

 Individuals holding the former Pennsylvania Business Education Marketing certificate may teach basic marketing courses to students in grades K-12.